-There are two campuses of the institution.
-Campus A. where the school is housed, is centrally located at 18 Theofany Theodotou Street, 1160 Nicosia, a two-minute walk from the main bus terminal at Solomou Square, Campus B. where the administration offices are housed, is also centrally located at 3 Jean Moreas Street, 1075 Nicosia.
-Students can get the bus number 106 or 114 from the main bus terminal at Solomou Square and go directly to Campus B, All classrooms and communal areas are fully air-conditioned. adequately lit and a free Wi-Fi zone.
-In addition, all classrooms have built-in projectors for more interactive lessons leisure readings from Cyprus, England, France, Italy and the USA.
-In the Library, you can find:
+There are two campuses of the institution, Campus A, where the school is housed, is centrally located at 18 Theofany Theodotou Street, 1160 Nicosia, a two-minute walk from the main bus terminal at Solomou Square, Campus B, where the administration offices housed, is also centrally located at 3 Jean Moreas Street, 1075 Nicosia.
+Students can get the bus number 106 or 114 from the main bus terminal at Solomou Square and go directly to Campus classrooms and communal areas are fully air-conditioned, adequately lit and a free Wi-Fi zone.
+In addition. classrooms have built-in projectors for more interactive lessons.